This post contains affiliate links. Read the full disclosure here.

 MUNCH

-But this museum offers SO much more than that!
+But this museum offers SO much more than just Munch though!
 First of all, it’s in a beautiful building that has amazing views of the city.

-And while a lot of the gallery space is dedicated to artwork by Munch, you’ll also find a lot more to do and see.
-The museum has gallery spaces featuring other artists and collections, rotating play experiences for kids, and a restaurant that overlooks Olso.
+And while a lot of the gallery space is dedicated to artwork by Munch, there are also spaces featuring other artists and collections, rotating play experiences for kids, and a restaurant that overlooks Oslo.

 The National Museum